 Preference-based scores provide an overall summary of health-related quality of life on a common metric.

-Preference-based scores summarize multiple domains on a metric ranging from 0 (as bad as dead) to 1 (perfect or ideal health).
-Scores can be used in comparisons across groups and for cost-utility analyses.
-For example, preference-based scores can help estimate the value of two treatments with different outcomes (see image below).
+Preference-based scores summarize multiple domains into a single score anchored at 0 (as bad as dead) and 1 (perfect or ideal health).
+The advantage of preference-based measures is their ability to prioritize health interventions by overall impact and to measure changes in health for comparative-effectiveness and cost-effectiveness analyses.
+For example, preference-based scores can help estimate the relative value of two treatments with different outcomes (see image below).

-Different approaches are used to create scores that summarize overall health-related quality of life.
+Different approaches are used to describe overall health-related quality of life.
 One strategy is to use a profile measure (e.g., the PROMIS-29).
 Profile measures assess multiple domains of health such as physical functioning, depression, and pain.
 Profile measures then provide multiple scores – one for each domain assessed.
 Each score provides information to understand health in detail and together, the scores provide a broader, more comprehensive description of health.

-A second strategy is to use a preference-based score.
+A third strategy is to use a preference-based score.
 A preference-based score begins with the assessment of multiple domains of health.
-However, unlike a profile, a preference-based score consists of a single number that ranges from 0 (“dead”) to 1 (“full health”).
+However, unlike a profile, a preference-based score combines multiple domains into a single number that ranges from 0 (“dead”) to 1 (“full health”).
 This score quantifies the value that individuals place on different states of health.
 Preference-based scores represent explicit trade-offs between different levels of health in different domains.
 Preference-based scores can be used in cost-utility analyses and to estimate quality-adjusted life years (QALYs).
 The images below show examples of their use.

 Multiple methods are used to construct preference-based scores including time tradeoff, standard gamble, and others (e.g., discrete choice).
-Scores are based on preferences for different health states (i.e., different combinations of health profile scores) and are developed with a nationally-representative sample.
+Scores are based on preferences for different health states (i.e., different combinations of health profile scores) and are often developed by combining responses from a large nationally-representative sample.
+Preference-based scores are also called health utility scores when certain constraints are met.

-Both profile and preference-based scores are important in monitoring the health outcomes of individuals and groups.
-It is important to note that preference-based scores are not reflective of preferences for an individual patient and should not be used for individual care decision making.
+Both profile and preference-based scores are important in monitoring health outcomes.
+It is important to note that preference-based scores are not reflective of preferences for an individual patient and should not be used for individual care decision making; much like democracy, where the aggregated outcomes of an election do not necessarily represent any individual’s preferences, an aggregated preference-based score does not necessarily represent how an individual person would make treatment decisions.

 PROMIS-Preference (PROPr) Score